SZtch/tracevault/README.md

 ## Demo queries

-Index the 45-incident sample dataset, then try these.
-Each one targets a real failure cluster in the data:
+The 45-incident sample dataset is auto-indexed on boot when using docker compose — no manual step needed.
+Each query below targets a real failure cluster in the data:

 | Query | Expected results |
 |-------|-----------------|